solana-foundation/developer-content/content/courses/token-extensions/close-mint.md

 ```

 Now let's call this function in `src/index.ts`.
 First, you'll need to import our
 new function.
-Then paste the following under the right comment section:
+Then paste the following under the appropriate comment section:

 ```ts
 // CREATE A MINT WITH CLOSE AUTHORITY